Planting and MCMC Sampling from the Potts model: Introduction

 There is an MCMC algorithm that, on input $\mathbb{G}$ and $\eps\geq \emm^{-\Omega(n)}$, outputs in $O\big(n\log n\log(\frac{1}{\eps})\big)$ steps a sample $\hat\sigma\in [q]^n$ whose distribution $\hat\mu$ satisfies $\big\|\hat \mu -\mu_{\mathbb{G},q,\beta}\big\|_{\mathrm{TV}}\leq \eps$. \end{theorem}

-Our analysis framework also gives more precise results in the ordered regime $\beta>\beta_c$ where we improve upon various restrictions from previous works \cite{UG2,UG1, RCM-Helmuth2020, RCrandom}.
+Our analysis framework also applies to the ordered regime $\beta>\beta_c$ where we improve significantly upon various restrictions from previous works \cite{UG2,UG1, RCM-Helmuth2020, RCrandom}.
 For example, \cite{RCM-Helmuth2020, RClattice} applied when $q\geq d^{\Omega(d)}$ (and $d\geq 5$), whereas the recent work by Carlson et al \cite{UG2} (see also \cite{UG1}) applied when $d\geq d_0$ and $q\geq d^c$ for some large constants $d_0, c$.
 Using planting, we obtain a sampling result for all $d\geq 3$ when $q$ is roughly larger than $d^5$.
-In order to improve upon the range of parameters, we essentially require a smaller lower bound on the size of the giant component needed to ensure that so-called polymers are small.
 We show the following. \begin{theorem} For integers $d\geq 3,q\geq (5d)^5$ and real $\beta>\beta_c$, the following holds whp over $\mathbb{G}=\mathbb{G}_{n,d}$.

 There is an MCMC algorithm that, on input $\mathbb{G}$ and $\eps\geq \emm^{-\Omega(n)}$, outputs in $O\big(n\log n\log(\frac{1}{\eps})\big)$ steps a sample $\hat\sigma\in [q]^n$ whose distribution $\hat\mu$ satisfies $\big\|\hat \mu -\mu_{\mathbb{G},q,\beta}\big\|_{\mathrm{TV}}\leq \eps$. \end{theorem}